Calculates the diffusion coefficient of a trajectory by means of the linear fitting of the TA-MSD.

 Cramér-Rao bound

-Here we show how for Brownian motion trajectories, the MSD with is optimal and converges to the CRLB.
+Here we show how for Brownian motion trajectories, the MSD with is nearly optimal and follows the same scaling as the CRLB (i.e. \(S(D)/D = \sqrt(6/T)\).